local-npm/local-npm/README.md

 local-npm
 ==========

-Slow npm got you down?
-Conference wi-fi flaking out just when you need it?
-Use `local-npm`.
+Sometimes npm is slow.
+Or sometimes you're at a conference where the wi-fi sucks.
+Or sometimes you live in Australia.
+These things happen.

-`local-npm` sets up a local npm server that serves modules, caches them, and updates them whenever they change.
-Basically it's a local mirror, but without having to replicate the entire npm registry &ndash; only what you `npm install` is saved locally.
+`local-npm` is a Node daemon that acts as a local npm registry.
+It serves modules, caches them, and updates them whenever they change.
+Basically it's a local mirror, but without having to replicate the entire npm registry.
+Only what you explicitly `npm install` is saved locally.

 If you're organizing a conference/meetup/whatever, you can also share this local server with multiple people.
 So if your teammates are constantly installing the same modules over and over again, this can save a lot of time in the long run.